toptensoftware/JsonKit/readme.md

 * Support for serialization of abstract/virtual types
 * Directly reads from TextReader and writes to TextWriter and any underlying stream
 * Simple set of custom attributes to control serialization
-* Optional non-strict parsing allows comments, non-quoted dictionary keys and trailing commas (great for config files)
+* Optional non-strict parsing allows comments, non-quoted dictionary keys, trailing commas and hex literals (great for config files)
 * Optional pretty formatting
 * No dependencies, one file - PetaJson.cs
 * Works on .NET, Mono, Xamarin.Android, Xamarin.iOS.